Nonleptonic two-body decays of single heavy baryons $\Lambda_Q$, $\Xi_Q$, and $\Omega_Q$ $(Q=b,c)$ induced by $W$ emission in the covariant confined quark model: Classification of factorizing decays

 \be

 \en

 {\bf Charm baryon decays:} \be

 \en We denote singly Cabibbo suppressed decays by one cross ($X$) and doubly Cabibbo suppressed decays by two crosses ($XX$).
-There are a number of decays which are also admitted by a $W$-exchange contribution which are, however, dynamically suppressed due to the K\"orner-Pati-Woo theorem~\cite{Korner:1970xq,Pati:1970fg}.
+There are a number of decays which are also admitted by a $W$-exchange contribution which are, however, dynamically suppressed due to the K\"orner-Pati-Woo theorem~\cite{Korner:1970xq,Pati:1970fg} in the $SU(3)$ limit.
 These decays are marked by an asterix ($*$).
-The notation $(u\bar u)$ refers to the $(u\bar u)$ flavor component of the respective neutral mesons in the decay.
+We also do not list $W$--emission contributions where the flavor symmetries of the initial and final spectator quarks do not match, i.e. where one has $[q_iq_j] \to \{q_i'q_j'\}$ such as in $\Lambda_b^0 \to \Sigma^0 J/\psi$ or in $\Xi_b^0 \to \Xi_c'^{(*)+}\,D^{(*)-}$.